jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-1.md

 ## Beneficence cannot be extorted by force, but justice can

-1 Only beneficent actions from proper motives seem to require reward because only such actions=
+1 Only beneficent actions from proper motives seem to require reward because only such actions:
 - are the approved objects of gratitude, or
 - excite the observer's sympathetic gratitude.

-2 Only hurtful actions from improper motives seem to deserve punishment because only such actions=
+2 Only hurtful actions from improper motives seem to deserve punishment because only such actions:
 - are the approved objects of resentment, or
 - excite the observer's sympathetic resentment.